-Requirement R.2.1.20 - Better integration of the process of rough stitch, editing, final stitch production chain

-A particular requirement, based on current stitching and editing experiences, is to better integrate the process of rough stitch, editing and final stitch production chain.
+Requirement R.2.1.24 - The content creator shall be able to use tooling that provides better integration of the process of rough stitching, editing and final stitching in the production chain A particular requirement, based on current stitching and editing experiences, is to better integrate the process of rough stitch, editing and final stitch production chain.
 The most important requirement here is that the production tools, used in ImmersiaTV, should allow taking into account project metadata and editing decisions and exchange this metadata between the different steps in order to avoid double work.
 E.g. adjusting in- and out-points in the final stitching process (VideoStitch), based on EDL metadata of the editing tool (Adobe Premiere), taking into account stitching calibrations of earlier frames (manual stitch improvement in PTGui).